polterguy/polterguy.github.io/plugins/magic.lambda.auth/index.md

 ```

 The above will throw an exception unless the endpoint is given a valid JWT token, and the user belongs to
-one of the roles that you pass in as a comma separated list of role in its invocation.
+one of the roles that you pass in as a comma separated list of roles in its invocation.
 In fact, you can try
 this out, by pasting the following into your Hyperlambda evaluator in your dashboard and execute it.

 ```